Price Gouging

 Price Gouging in Ecommerce

-Price gouging exists both in regular shops and online marketplaces.
-Online platforms have seen instances where merchants really hike up costs for products people need during emergencies, just as occurred in the Covid-19 crisis.
+There are lots of examples of price gouging in ecommerce, especially if you check disastrous events such as tornadoes, floods, and earthquakes.
+The incident can occur both in brick-and-mortar shops and online marketplaces.
+Online platforms have seen instances where merchants hike up the cost of products people need during emergencies, just as occurred during the COVID-19 crisis.

-Price gouging in ecommerce can significantly damage a brand’s reputation and destroy consumer trust.
-People who believe a merchant profits too much from emergencies will switch to other sellers.
+Price gouging in ecommerce can damage a brand’s reputation and consumer trust.
+People who believe a merchant profits too much from emergencies will switch to other sellers who don’t exploit the situation.

 Factors Influencing Price Gouging